RaspiRepo/Renesas-S3A7-SSP1.2.0/README.md

 # Renesas-S3A7-SSP1.2.0

 In this tutorial, you will learn to upgrade/install latest Board Support Package(BSP) version 1.2.0 for Renesas S3A7 Fast Prototyping board.

 This allows developers to create application like Internet of things (IoT) using Renesas Synergy Software Platform (SSP)1.2.0 or above driver/frameworks.

+Included Blinky Demo Project which can be tested easily on the board OR follow screen shots to build your own Blinky Project.
+Renesas SSP create complete source.

 # Prerequisites: